 Registered charity number: 1174029

 We’re helping NARC conserve the marine wildlife off our very own coast here in Pembrokeshire.
 NARC’s volunteer divers have undertaken over 100 underwater clean up’s collecting marine litter.
 They’ve pulled up everything from fishing tackle, lost lobster pots, car batteries, bikes and even the kitchen sink!
 We help fund some of NARC’s dives and we also welcome them on park as part of our World Penguin Day event to raise awareness and additional funds.

 We’re helping the Safina Lion Conservation Fund to raise awareness of, and funds for, lion conservation.
 Safina works with several conservation organisations working to protect lions in the wild.
 Their first project was working with Lion Guardians.
 The Lion Guardians approach involves recruiting young, traditionalist Maasai and other pastoralist warriors to learn the skills needed to effectively mitigate conflict between people and wildlife, monitor lion populations and help their own communities live with lions.
 We’re pleased Safina is using the funds we’ve raised to sponsor one of these warriors by donating the money needed to pay their yearly salary.
 Safina’s current Lion Guardian is Kuya Kipampa.

 Registered charity number: 261103671

-We’re lucky to have a breeding pair of red pandas at Folly Farm, under a European Endangered Species Breeding Programme, so we’re already doing our bit for the captive breeding programme.
-But we also want to help their wild cousins so we’ve partnered with Red Panda Network so we can raise money to fund a Forest Guardian to monitor and protect the declining wild population of red pandas.
+We’re lucky to have a breeding pair of red panda at Folly Farm as part of a European Endangered Species Breeding Programme (EEP), so we’re already doing our bit for the captive population.
+But helping their wild cousins is an equally important part of our conservation work.
+We’ve partnered with the Red Panda Network to raise awareness of, and money for, the vital work they do to monitor and protect the declining population of wild red pandas.